Run automated tests from ALM Octane

 Overview of automated testing

 In ALM Octane, there are two ways to run automated tests: via pipelines, or via the testing framework integration.
 The tests are run by automation tools, and the results are sent to ALM Octane.
 When you integrate ALM Octane with your testing framework, you can select automated tests from your testing framework in ALM Octane, and run them in the context of a test suite.

 If you set up a CI server integration, ALM Octane receives the results of automated tests that run in a pipeline on your CI server.
 ALM Octane then creates or updates the relevant automated tests and test runs based on those results.
-For details, see Set up CI servers and Creating automated test entities.
+For details, see Set up CI servers and Create automated tests.

 You can trigger pipeline runs from ALM Octane, but not individual test runs.